 Nordfab® dust collection ductwork includes fittings and pipes that range from 3" - 24" in diameter and feature double-rolled connecting edges that clamp into place to provide heavy-duty seals.

-Our dust collector ducting is designed to withstand high air pressure, minimize air resistance and reduce static pressure loss making it ideal for material handling applications.
+Our dust collector ducting design withstands high air pressure, minimizes air resistance and reduces static pressure loss making it ideal for material handling applications.

 To help you with your dust collector duct design, we've answered some of the most common questions:

 • How to Design a Dust Collector Duct System